 I know what you’re thinking.
 Pacifism is for pussies.
 Well, you’re wrong meathead.

-Are you seriously in kindergarten or are you just not clever enough to think up derogatory comments to solve confrontations.
+Are you seriously in kindergarten or are you just not clever enough to think up derogatory comments on the fly?
+Only the stupidest fucks in the universe prefer fists to words.
+Don’t be one of them.

 Yo, it’s actually not cool to run onto the field during the game.